How to Get Your Teacher Certification

 Not everyone can apply to become nationally certified.
 Prior to applying, candidates must hold a bachelor’s degree and a valid state teaching credential, and they must have completed three full years of teaching.
 To become “national board certified teachers,” you must compile a portfolio showing your work in the classroom and pass a written assessment and evaluation of your teaching knowledge.

-Special Situations & Alternative Paths to Teacher Certification
+Special Situations and Alternative Paths to Teacher Certification

 There are special situations to consider as you pursue your teaching degree and research certification.
-Here are the most common situations and alternative paths that may allow you to get certified faster, temporarily, or teach without going through the certification process.
+Here are the some common situations and alternative paths that may allow you to get your certification or licensing quickly, on a temporary basis, or teach without going through the whole certification process.

 Emergency Teaching Credentials